ev3lessons/FLL-Tutorials/CoachCorner/_posts/2018-08-18-More-than-a-Trophy.markdown

 I had a general idea for the shape of the trophy from the base all the way to the brick, but I couldn’t quite visualize it when it came to the gears.
 I had to play around with the gears a bit and test different combinations to see what looked better.
 It took me a while to mesh the gears on the column while still maintaining the organic climbing effect, but in the end, it was worth it.
 I also realized early on that the gear panels would require some fiddling similar to the column, so when I was building the base I made each panel modular.
 This really saved time in the design process.

-Quinten even has a mini trophy, just right for our minifigs!
+Quinten even has a mini trophy that is just the right size for our minifigs!

 ![]({{ site.baseurl }}/assets/images/CoachCorner/Quinten4.jpg)